-Mark as paid one.
-This resource will guide you through how you can mark authors and posts as paid with Post Pay Counter, and how to use the plugin to pay authors through PayPal in just a few clicks.
+One of the most useful features of the Post Pay Counter PRO is the ability to manage payments.
+This resource will guide you through how to mark authors and posts as paid, and how to use the plugin to pay authors through PayPal.

-Post Pay Counter > Stats.
+Post Pay Counter > Stats).
 Payment features are available both in the general stats view and in the authors detailed stats view.
-We will be showing them off for the detailed view of a specific author now.
+There are three columns that are relevant when it comes to payments:

 - Due pay: this is the amount you will pay.
 It can be different from the